|GPS:||-32.116, 19.066 Google Map · Climbing Area Map|

 For a more in-depth exploration of South African history, and the events of the 20th century, visit one of Cape Towns many excellent museums and historical sites.

 If you've been considering a trip to Rocklands or have followed the exploits of sponsored boulderers, you are likely familiar with some of what Rocklands has to offer.
 Beyond a collection of some of the finest 8B+ and 8C boulders, Rocklands has a multitude of excellent easy-to-moderate problems and many high quality lines between 6C+ and 7C+.
 Rocklands sandstone is comprised of large, coarse, sand grains and it is quite rough on the hands.
 In the first week it is not uncommon for a climber to punt off a problem for no other reason than a hold being too painfully coarse.
 With proper nutrition and some rest, skin will adapt quickly however.
 Top-out cruxes are an exception rather than a rule, with many climbs having absolutely gargantuan jugs at the lip of the boulder.
 Many Rocklands problems are on the tall side but rarely enter the "no fall zone" (Welcome to Rocklands being a notable exception) and the landings are almost always quite flat.
+For this reason, the bigger pads from your favorite brand are preferable.
+Despite this, climbers looking to stay closer to the ground will not find themselves feeling limited by the offering of established lines.
+As dyno problems are numerous, those with a powerful gymnastic style will find many climbs against which to test one's skills .
+The area also offers a large number of roof climbs and those that utilize aretes to one extent or another.
+Technical face and slab problems are present but less common.

 Access and Etiquette